Heating Honey – Everything You Need to Know

 2. Does heating honey destroy its properties/nutrients?

-Heat affects the properties of honey through various ways:
+Heat affects the properties of honey in various ways:

-• Loss of antimicrobial and antibacterial capabilities – enzymes such as invertase and diastase are destroyed when honey is heated excessively.
-These enzymes help in digestion and breakdown of sugar.
+- Loss of antimicrobial and antibacterial capabilities – enzymes such as invertase and diastase are destroyed when honey is heated excessively.
+These enzymes help in the digestion and breakdown of sugar.
 Glucose oxidase available in honey is also lost through heating.
-This enzyme helps the body fight bacteria and viruses by producing hydrogen peroxide that acts as disinfectant.
+This enzyme helps the body fight bacteria and viruses by producing hydrogen peroxide which acts as a disinfectant.

-• Loss of antioxidant properties – honey is rich in antioxidants that help neutralize the effect of harmful radicals in the body.
-These free radicals are the sole cause of chronic diseases and infection.
+- Loss of antioxidant properties – honey is rich in antioxidants that help neutralize the effect of harmful radicals in the body.
+These free radicals are the sole cause of chronic diseases and infections.
 Cells are also damaged by free radicals.
 One of the antioxidants found in honey is polyphenols which is an anticancer agent.
-These substances are also helps prevent inflammation.
+These substances also help prevent inflammation.
 Heat destroys this substance.

 As you now know, too much heat affects honey negatively.
 Heating honey rapidly over direct heat should be avoided.
 Remember, the hotter the heat the higher the loss of honey’s nutritional value.
 Therefore, in order to safely warm honey, employ any of these methods: